sayinmehmet47/nest-ambassador/README.md

 Redis is used for caching.
 - [x] Frontend: This is one of the frontend applications.
 It mainly consume ADMIN APIS.
 It contains many technologies including the MATERIAL UI,REDUX.
 You can see how I handle AUTHENTICATIN, AUTHORIZATION,PAGINATION.FORMIK and YUP used for taking care of form states, validation, and error handlers.

 - [x] React-Ambassador: This is one of the frontend applications.
-It consume AMBASSADOR APIS.
+Bootstrap used for styling It consume AMBASSADOR APIS.
 For state management I used REDUX.
 But in addition to redux, I integrated the RTK QUERY to redux.
 So I can handle all my API calls in RTK slices.FORMIK and YUP used for taking care of form states, validation, and error handlers.

 #### You can find all api collection in **Ambasaddor APP.postman_collection.json**